printf, asprintf, dprintf, fprintf, snprintf, sprintf, vasprintf, vdprintf, vfprintf, vprintf, vsnprintf, vsprintf(3) | formatted output conversion |

 allocated string is returned in ret; it should be

-passed to free(3) to release the allocated
+passed to free(3) to release the allocated storage when it is no longer needed.

-or some other error occurs, these functions return -1.
-The value of
+functions return -1.
+The value of ret in this

-ret in this situation is implementation-dependent.
-On
+situation is implementation-dependent.
+On OpenBSD,

-OpenBSD, ret is set to the
+ret is set to the NULL

-pointer, but other implementations may leave
+pointer, but other implementations may leave ret

-ret unchanged.
+unchanged.

 LC_CTYPE